1900 Galveston hurricane: Background

-The city of Galveston, formally founded in 1839, had weathered numerous storms, all of which the city survived with ease.
+Galveston, founded in 1839, had weathered numerous storms, all of which the city survived with ease.
 In the late 19th century, Galveston was a boomtown with the population increasing from 29,084 people in 1890 to 37,788 people in 1900.
-The city was the fourth largest municipality in terms of population in the state of Texas in 1900, and had among the highest per capita income rates in the U.S. Galveston had many ornate business buildings in a downtown section called The Strand, which was considered the "Wall Street of the Southwest".
-The city's position on the natural harbor of Galveston Bay along the Gulf of Mexico made it the center of trade in Texas, and one of the busiest ports in the nation.
+The city was the fourth largest municipality in Texas in 1900 and had among the highest per capita income rates in the U.S. Galveston had many ornate business buildings in a downtown section called The Strand, which was considered the "Wall Street of the Southwest".
+The city's position on the natural harbor of Galveston Bay along the Gulf of Mexico made it the center of trade in Texas and one of the busiest ports in the nation.
 With this prosperity came a sense of complacency, as residents believed any future storms would be no worse than previous events.
-In fact, Isaac Cline, director of the Weather Bureau's Galveston office, wrote an 1891 article in the Galveston Daily News that it would be impossible for a hurricane of significant strength to strike Galveston Island.
+In fact, Isaac Cline, director of the Weather Bureau's Galveston office, wrote an 1891 article in the Galveston Daily News stating it would be impossible for a hurricane of significant strength to strike Galveston Island.

 A quarter of a century earlier, the nearby town of Indianola on Matagorda Bay was undergoing its own boom.
-Then in 1875, a powerful hurricane blew through and nearly destroyed the town.
+1875 a powerful hurricane nearly destroyed the town.
 Indianola was rebuilt, though a second hurricane in 1886 caused most of the town's residents to move elsewhere.
 Many Galveston residents took the destruction of Indianola as an object lesson on the threat posed by hurricanes.
 Galveston is built on a low, flat island, little more than a large sandbar along the Gulf Coast.
 These residents proposed a seawall be constructed to protect the city, but the majority of the population and the city's government dismissed their concerns.
-Cline further argued in his 1891 article in the Daily News that a seawall was not needed due to his belief that a strong hurricane would not strike the island.
+Cline further argues in his 1891 article that a seawall was not needed because he believes that a strong hurricane would not strike the island.
 As a result, the seawall was not built, and development activities on the island actively increased its vulnerability to storms.
 Sand dunes along the shore were cut down to fill low areas in the city, removing what little barrier there was to the Gulf of Mexico.